 Welcome

 The goal of our Club is to provide opportunities to study buttons that are worth collecting, and share that knowledge as we come to appreciate their beauty and history.
-Collectable buttons include all buttons - antique and vintage, uniform and military.
+Collectable buttons include all buttons - antique, vintage, studio, uniform and military.

 Meetings are held at 8 p.m. on the second Tuesday of each month (except January) in the Fellowship Room of the Burwood Heights Uniting Church (A-frame) on the corner of Burwood Highway and Blackburn Road, Burwood East.
+Off-street parking is available and Tram 75 stops at this corner.
 (Melways Ref.
-61 K7)
+61 K7) If you are interested to find out more you are welcome to come along to a meeting.

 A new button will be posted on the Home page once per month.